 - At the same time, manuscripts shall be classified by subject using the classification by specialities proposed by UNESCO for social sciences, supplemented by the CIS Thesaurus.

 - A primary appraisal or prior selection will then be made.
 At least two members of the Editorial Board will verify that the manuscript meets the subject criteria and the general quality requirements of the magazine.
 However, if one of these appraisals is positive, the article will be submitted for an external assessment.
 Work with content outside the sphere of sociology, political science or related social sciences shall be excluded, as well as work lacking the structure of an academic text.
 Authors of papers that do not pass the selection filter will receive notification and the reasons for the decision.

-- Review by external evaluators: each article or research note that passes preselection shall be sent to two specialists who are external to the Editorial Board and the Sociological Research Centre (CIS) for anonymous evaluation.
+- Double-blind peer review: each article or research note that passes preselection shall be sent to two specialists who are external to the Editorial Board and the Sociological Research Centre (CIS) for anonymous evaluation.
 These evaluators shall issue a report based on the scientific quality of the manuscript and its suitability for publishing or not, which shall be taken into consideration by the Board.
 The evaluators shall have four weeks to submit their reports, which must be respectful and constructive.

-- The external evaluator reports shall be sent to the authors along with justified communication of the final decision, which shall be issued by the Editorial Board.
+- The external assessors' reviews will be sent to authors with the final decision, which is the responsibility of the Editorial Board.